 - all novels, poetry collection, film and exhibition titles within your review should be italicised

-- titles of individual poems or short stories within the collection should not be italicised but instead be placed within double quote marks.
+- titles of individual poems or short stories within the collection should not be italicised but instead be placed within single quote marks.

 - Byline (your name in bold) at bottom left.